susanBuck/notes/05_Laravel/02_App_Setup.md

 ## Environment setting
-By default Laravel runs in `production` mode which supresses errors.
+By default Laravel runs in `production` mode which suppresses errors.
 Because we're just getting started out, we want all errors to show to help with debugging, so let's make the default environment mode `local`.

 Open `/bootstrap/start.php` and replace the word `homestead` with an asterisk `*`: